VirtEngine/verticedev/proposals/03-writing-an-api.md

 # Writing an API

 The REST api needs to be changed for 2.0 since we'll no longer use the HMAC based approach.
-We'll rather use BasicAuth (username/password) or
+We'll rather use BasicAuth (username/password) or AuthenticationToken.

 # Solution Overview

 We deal with the changes needed for the API to work with 2.0.
 We are go over one api `marketplaces` here.

+We will use the rubygem [kubeclient](https://github.com/abonas/kubeclient).
+Please remove **megam_api** and include `kubeclient` in the Gemfile of 2.0 code.

 ### nilavu.conf